Lotta Dempsey: Edmonton (1923–1935)

 Dempsey joined the Edmonton branch of the feminist-leaning Canadian Women's Press Club in the 1930s.
-Activists like Henrietta Edwards, Nellie McClung, Emily Murphy, and Irene Parlby taught her that covering issues like addiction, child abuse, and domestic violence were necessary for her to become a "good reporter, and more important, a worthwhile human being".
-Alongside reporting, Dempsey also wrote poetry, winning prizes in 1930 and 1932 in the Alberta Poetry Contest (organized by the Edmonton branch of the Canadian Authors Association).
-Given a CA$500 bonus by Campbell for staying with the paper during the worst of the depression, Dempsey made plans to move to Toronto.
+Henrietta Edwards, Nellie McClung, Emily Murphy and Irene Parlby taught her that covering addiction, child abuse, and domestic violence stories were necessary for her to become a "good reporter, and more important, a worthwhile human being".

+Dempsey also wrote poetry, winning prizes in 1930 and 1932 in the Alberta Poetry Contest (organized by the Edmonton branch of the Canadian Authors Association).
+Campbell gave her a CA$500 bonus for staying with the Edmonton Bulletin during the worst of the depression.

+Dempsey began to plan to move to Toronto.
 Two friends, Jeannie Alexander and Mahon Cord, formerly of the Calgary Herald had already made the move and offered to let her room with them.
 Tommy Wheeler, editor of the Star Weekly had purchased articles from Dempsey and Byrne Hope Sanders, editor of Chatelaine Magazine had expressed interest in her work.
-Feeling that she had little to lose, and with a promise that she could come back if Toronto didn't work out, Dempsey finalized her plans and moved in 1935.
+Feeling that she had little to lose, and with a promise that she could come back if Toronto didn't work out, Dempsey moved in 1935.